Big Brother Movement History

 In the years up to 1947 the lads were trained for farm work at various government run training farms such as Scheyville NSW.
 The flow of young men first ceased in 1931 due to the depression.
 In 1939, 5 ships completed the journey to Australia however the migration scheme was again brought to a halt due to the outbreak of World War II.

-Commencing again in 1947 the Big Brother Movement sponsored over twelve thousand lads to settle in Australia up until 1982.
+Commencing again in 1947 the Big Brother Movement sponsored about twelve thousand lads to settle in Australia up until 1982.

 In April 1947 the Movement purchased a 600 acre property known as “Karmsley Hills” at Bossley Park near Liverpool NSW for £15,000 – the farm was dedicated as a memorial to the little brothers who lost their lives in the war.
 Between 1947 and 1971 nearly 4,000 British lads were to pass through this establishment.